psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 Kibana *visualizations* are based on Elasticsearch queries.
 By using a series of Elasticsearch aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips you need to know about.

 #### Dashboard
 A Kibana *dashboard* displays a collection of visualizations, searches, and maps.
-You can arrange, resize, and edit the dashboard content and then save the dashboard so you can share it.
+You can arrange, resize, and edit the dashboard content and then export the dashboard so you can share it.

 Go to http://ip-adress:5601 and go to Management > Create Index Pattern (Kibana Index Patterns) > and our logstash service which we started have enabled us to select that indicies, so write "logstash*".
 Press 'Next step'.
 Under 'Time Filter field name' choose '@timestamp' and then hit 'Create Index pattern'.

 #### Saved Objects
 With 'Saved Objects' you are able to import searches, dashboards and visualizations that has been made before.
 Let us do that.

-Go to Saved Objects > Import > and import 'Discover - Firewall and pfSense.json', you might have to re-associate the object with your logstash* index pattern.
+Go to Saved Objects > Import > and import 'Discover - Firewall and pfSense.json' (you might have to re-associate the object with your logstash* index pattern).
 You are successfull when you have imported 6 objects. [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Discover%20(search)](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Discover%20(search)).

 PS: Use your favourite editor to (eventually) search + replace the external interface name from what I have, `re0`, to what your WAN interface on your pfSense is called (e.g. `em1`) before importing.

-Now import 'Visualizations - Firewall and pfSense.json', you might have to re-associate the object with your logstash* index pattern.
+Now import 'Visualizations - Firewall and pfSense.json' (you might have to re-associate the object with your logstash* index pattern).
 You are successfull when you have imported 31 objects. [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Visualization](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Visualization).

 Now you can create your own dashboard and mix those visualizations in how you please.
 Or import them.
 Import "Dashboard - Firewall - External Block.json", "Dashboard - Firewall - External Pass.json" and "Dashboard - pfSense.json" from: [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard).

-Hopefully now you have 3 dashboards.
+Hopefully you have 3 dashboards now.
 One which is showing blocked traffic, one which is showing traffic that is let through, and one "overall" dashboard with syslog events from your pfSense firewall.
+Congratulations :)

 ### pfSense and netflow
 Log on to your PFSense and go to System > Package Manager > Available Packages and install `softflowd`.
 Edit `softlowd` by navigating to Services > softlowd.
 A basic configuration looks like this: